LauraDee/NutNetCausalinf/README.md

 The analysis for this project was done in R and Stata, with the majority in R. Below, under *Provenance of Results*, is a list of all results in the paper and supplemental materials and where the authoritative version can be found.

 R Replication Instructions: Set cdir to your local repo location.
 For the review process, the data files are includes in the data.zip for reviewers as an attachments.
 Post acceptance: Note that only *comb* data is included; *cover* is larger and must be obtained separately, and requires settings its own path.
+The master.R runs through each step in the code and data processing for analysis; readers should start there.

 Stata Replication Instructions: Set the global macros to local repo location.